 All firms have received phone calls from clients or others requesting help with an emergency problem.
 Something has happened to affect the building structure—no heat/ventilation, a chemical spill, a fire, flooding, something is making a bad noise or defecting and there is high concern that something bad may happen.
 When we get these calls, we must consider what it is we are being asked to do, if we can handle it as quickly as needed, and how this may affect our business—not just the benefit of the potential for increased revenue due to taking this project, but the wide variety of potential risks we may encounter.

-This presentation will highlight responses to emergency events, including how emergency responses may affect your business and what should be considered beforehand to properly identify and measure the risk to benefit aspects.
+This presentation highlighted responses to emergency events, including how emergency responses may affect your business and what should be considered beforehand to properly identify and measure the risk to benefit aspects.

-Doug Fell will facilitate and present with others on “Understanding the Roles of Participants in Emergency Response to Catastrophic Damage” to be held from 9:45 a.m. to 3:30 p.m. on January 14, 2019 at the Earle Brown Heritage Center located at 6155 Earle Brown Drive in Minneapolis, MN, phone 763-569-6300.
+Sarah Durphy and Doug Fell facilitated and presented with others on “Understanding the Roles of Participants in Emergency Response to Catastrophic Damage” held from 9:45 a.m. to 3:30 p.m. on January 14, 2019 at the Earle Brown Heritage Center located at 6155 Earle Brown Drive in Minneapolis, MN.

-This course addresses how to deal with catastrophic damage to structures after a natural disaster.
-The roles of various participants of a catastrophic event will be introduced and there will be a focus on the adaptability of building departments to meet the high demands to address the situation.
-This session will also cover the many different entities that become engaged in the emergency response and especially the importance of involving experienced structural engineers to assess structural stability in the built environment.
+This course addressed how to deal with catastrophic damage to structures after a natural disaster.
+The roles of various participants of a catastrophic event were introduced and there was a focus on the adaptability of building departments to meet the high demands to address the situation.
+This session also covered the many different entities that become engaged in the emergency response and especially the importance of involving experienced structural engineers to assess structural stability in the built environment.

 Please let us know if you have an interest in this topic and would like to assist in further defining this area.